MarcialRosales/rabbitmq-ldap-integration/many-rabbitmq-clusters/Readme.md

       cn=0001-users,ou=on-demand-cluster1,ou=clusters,dc=example,dc=com
       members: cn=app1,ou=users,dc=example,dc=com
     ```
-    This setup requires each cluster to have its own distinct ldap configuration, specially the `vhost_access_query`.
+    This setup requires each cluster to have its own distinct LDAP configuration, specially the `vhost_access_query`.
     For instance, in the cluster `on-demand-cluster1` we would need this query:
     `cn=${vhost}-users,ou=on-demand-cluster1,ou=clusters,dc=example,dc=com`